JonathanSaudhof/design-patterns/README.md

 ## Composite Pattern

+Example: Notion is a perfect example.
+Everything is a page.
+And a page can hold a page.

 Problem: Your object structure can be visualized as a tree.
 E.g. a box, where you can put in multiple items (leafs) or a box itself (component), which also can hold multiple items or boxes.

 Solution: With the composite pattern you offer a shared interface for components and leafs.